wmtennyson/RV32I-Core-with-MAC-Extension/README.md

 - [x] FPGA deployment on Arty A7 at 50 MHz
 - [ ] MAC (multiply-accumulate) instruction extensions for DSP
 - [ ] DSP application demo

+## Attributions
+This starter package was developed specifically for this RV32I project and is not a verbatim copy of any external repository.

+The UART upload protocol and host-side binary transmission flow were inspired by the RudolV project by bobbl, which outlines a simple UART bootloader process that sends the image length followed by the binary payload.

+The bare-metal startup code and linker layout draw inspiration from the RISC-V Scratchpad examples by five-embeddev, particularly their minimal startup and linker organization.

+The approach of keeping the first downloadable application extremely small was informed by minimal bare-metal examples such as krakenlake/riscv-hello-uart.

+All files have been simplified and rewritten to align with a specific memory map, a custom Verilog core interface, and a raw binary loader workflow.

 ## License